Students and Learning

 When can I begin the IECP program, and how long can I study?

 The fall and spring semesters correspond with the University Calendar.
-Students can start their courses at the beginning of any semester.
-With the current set of available courses, most students can complete the IECP within two semesters.
+Students can start their courses at the beginning of any term.
+With the current set of available courses, most students can complete the IECP within two semesters (four terms).

 When is the application deadline?

-The IECP accepts applications at any time; however, applicants who need a must apply at least six weeks before they want to begin studying at the IECP.
+The IECP accepts applications at any time; however, applicants who need a student visa must apply at least six weeks before they want to begin studying at the IECP.

 What does the IECP tuition include?

 - 20 hours of instruction per week;